wwu-webtech/ashlar/README.md

 Note: you can change the `--port 8000` to a different number if needed.
 Pattern Lab defaults to port 8080, but this often conflicts with other local server instances.

+Changing the port does mean that Pa11y accessibility checks in Ashlar will not work by default, since it refers to localhost:8000.
+If you do need to change the port, You can change the URLs in the .pa11yci to your chosen port so Pa11y can find the right URL.

 #### Accessibility Testing in Ashlar

 Running "lando npm install" in Pattern Lab will download Pa11y CI, an automated accessibiltiy engine that can check for code issues in the Pattern Lab components, typically at the following URL pattern: